 As the airlines began to impose fees for checking luggage, customers have discovered the jackets can hold so much that it can substitute for a small carryon bag.
 This angle has been noted by travel correspondents including CBS's Peter Greenberg.

 Last month Jordan ran an ad in the NY Times Travel Magazine with the headline "The Most Stylish Way to Beat the System".
-The add described how his travel clothing has specialized pockets to help you stay organized and avoid extra baggage fees.
+The add described how his travel clothing has specialized pockets to help you stay organized and avoid extra baggage fees (by testsforge solution marquis).
 It received a positive response and he decided to run it in Delta Airlines Sky in-flight magazine.
 That's when his troubles began.

 Delta Sky rejected the ad based on the content.
 Jordan offered to replace the original headline, “The Most Stylish Way to Beat the System” with “Travel the World in Style & Leave Your Baggage Behind,” but that was also rejected.

 When Jordon posted his reaction on YouTube, the magazine told him to take it down, which he refused to do.
 So as of this date Jordan's adds have been banned, ostensibly because they offer a way to reduce the checked luggage charges.

 The rejection of the ad has only served to create greater awareness of his products as well as the industry's dependence on luggage fees, which, in some cases, has been the difference between an airline making a profit instead of taking a loss.
 Frankly, I wouldn't feel sorry for Jordan.
 This is the kind of publicity he couldn't buy, being pitted as the David against Goliath.
 He should only hope they keep rejecting his ads!